OnePlus Buds 3V

 Main Differences

-• Ingress Protection (IP) rating is IP55 on OnePlus Buds 3V and IP54 on Samsung Galaxy Buds Core.
+• The Ingress Protection rating is IP55 on OnePlus Buds 3V and IP54 on Samsung Galaxy Buds Core.

-• Water resistance is available on OnePlus Buds 3V but not on Samsung Galaxy Buds Core, which is sweat resistant.
+• OnePlus Buds 3V is water resistant, while Samsung Galaxy Buds Core is sweat resistant.

-• Driver unit size is 12.4 mm on OnePlus Buds 3V and 6 mm on Samsung Galaxy Buds Core.
+• The driver unit size is 12.4 mm on OnePlus Buds 3V and 6 mm on Samsung Galaxy Buds Core.

-• Spatial audio support is available on OnePlus Buds 3V but not on Samsung Galaxy Buds Core.
+• Spatial audio support is present on OnePlus Buds 3V but not available on Samsung Galaxy Buds Core.

 • Battery life is 12 hours on OnePlus Buds 3V and 8 hours on Samsung Galaxy Buds Core.

-• Battery life of charging case is 42 hours on OnePlus Buds 3V and 27 hours on Samsung Galaxy Buds Core.
+• The battery life of the charging case is 42 hours on OnePlus Buds 3V and 27 hours on Samsung Galaxy Buds Core.

-• AAC support is available on Samsung Galaxy Buds Core but not on OnePlus Buds 3V.
+• AAC support is present on Samsung Galaxy Buds Core but not available on OnePlus Buds 3V.

-• In/on-ear detection is available on Samsung Galaxy Buds Core but not on OnePlus Buds 3V.
+• In/on-ear detection is present on Samsung Galaxy Buds Core but not available on OnePlus Buds 3V.

-• Notification reading is supported by Samsung Galaxy Buds Core but not by OnePlus Buds 3V.
+• The ability to read notifications is available on Samsung Galaxy Buds Core but not on OnePlus Buds 3V.

-• Built-in translator is available on Samsung Galaxy Buds Core but not on OnePlus Buds 3V.
+• A built-in translator is present on Samsung Galaxy Buds Core but not available on OnePlus Buds 3V.

 Specs Comparison